 The brown bear (Ursus arctos) is the second biggest bear after the polar bear.
 They live in mountains and forest areas of North America, Asia, and Europe.
-They are not always Brown and can sometimes have black or cream fur.

-Brown Bears Facts for Kids
+Brown Bear Facts for Kids

 - Brown bears are omnivores